spaced-out-thoughts-dev-foundation/digicus/TECHNICAL_ARCHITECTURE.md

 ### [Digit](#Digit)

-The Digicus compiler (*digit*) is a Ruby gem which provides transcompilation from block-based contracts to and from the Soroban SDKs.
+The Digicus compiler (*digit*) is a Ruby gem which provides transcompilation from block-based contracts to and from various blockchain programming languages/SDKs.
 For starters, we'll be supporting the SDF maintained Rust SDK.

 Digit accomplishes this via the following pipelines (where `.dtr` stands for `digicus textural representation`):